Blog/Hexarelin Dosage Guide: Protocols

 Hexarelin + BPC-157 / TB-500 (Injury Recovery)

-For injury recovery, hexarelin provides a systemic GH boost that supports tissue repair throughout the body.
+For injury recovery, hexarelin provides a systemic GH boost that supports tissue repair throughout your body.
 BPC-157 and TB-500 target local tissue repair: BPC-157 through angiogenesis and VEGF upregulation, TB-500 through actin regulation and scar tissue reduction.

 This combination approaches healing from two directions: systemic GH elevation (hexarelin) plus localized repair (BPC-157/TB-500).
 They use completely different receptors and pathways, so there is no competition or interference.